Production-safe infrastructure for the agentic era

 Why now

 AI agents are about to make more production changes than humans ever did.
-That is fine — provided someone can answer one question: can you prove the change was safe, and undo it if it wasn't?
+That is fine, provided someone can answer one question: can you prove the change was safe, and undo it if it wasn't?

-Built on 12+ years securing Linux across the U.S. Army, DHS, FBI, and DoD — where the answer always had to be yes, in writing, with evidence.
+Built on 12+ years securing Linux across the U.S. Army, DHS, FBI, and DoD, where the answer always had to be yes, in writing, with evidence.
 The same discipline now ships as tooling for the agentic era.

-Make every production change safe to reverse.
+Make production changes safe to reverse.

-Put OpenWatch and Kensa in front of your fleet — and your agents.
+Put OpenWatch and Kensa in front of your fleet, and your agents.